puppetlabs/puppet-instruqt-tracks/pe-301-lab-2-0-abstract-data-from-code-by-using-hiera/02-wrapup-and-feedback/assignment.md

 ---
 In this lab, you used the puppet lookup command on the primary server to discover how Hiera looks for data based on the hiera.yaml configuration and node facts.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://puppet-kmo.gitbook.io/job-aids/pe301-develop-and-maintain-labs/abstract-data-from-code-by-using-hiera).

 Want to learn more about Puppet?
 Check out these resources:
 - [Puppet Compass](https://learn.puppet.com/)
 - [Puppet Community Slack](https://slack.puppet.com/)